20 Top Things to Do in Okinawa: Okinawa Bucket List 2019

 2. Shuri Castle

 Okinawa used to be one independent country called Ryukyu Kingdom for several centuries before becoming a prefecture of Japan in 1879.
 Therefore Okinawa’s history and culture is quite different from the rest part of Japan.
-Shuri Castle (首里城) is the most significant monument to present Ryukyu Kingdom which used to serve as a royal palace.
+Shuri Castle or Shurijo Castle (首里城) is the most significant monument to present Ryukyu Kingdom which used to serve as a royal palace.
 After being destroyed during the World War Ⅱ Battle of Okinawa in 1945, the castle was reconstructed in early 90s, and designated as the Castles of the Ryukyu Kingdom sites on the UNESCO World Heritage Site.
 It’s one of the most visited tourist sites in Okinawa today.
 Shuri Castle is located in Naha City, the capital of Okinawa Prefecture.

 3. Churaumi Aquarium